cghuisunshine/cghuisunshine.github.io/README.md

         or Email to someone.

-        Note: If you click AutoDecrypt:off->on to change the auto decrpt switch on, the CopyWithLink would bring that switch, and the receiver would get
+        Note: 1.
+If you click AutoDecrypt:off->on to change the auto decrpt switch on, the CopyWithLink would bring that switch, and the receiver would

-        plain text automatically when open the link without the need of click on decrypt.
+               get plain text automatically when open the link without the need of click on decrypt.

+              2. If you click CopyOnly -> CopyAndShare to change CopyAndShare switch on, the CopyWithLink would pop up Share menu, and you can share it.

    Step 2: Decrpt